 The Career Based Intervention Program is a career-technical program designed for students experiencing academic or economic challenges.
 The CBI Program is designed to help students improve academic competence, increase student attendance, transition to the next grade level, graduate from high school, and transition to a career-technical program related to personal interests and/or post-secondary opportunities.
 This program provides students an opportunity to meet their academic needs for graduation while allowing students to maintain approved employment and/or a service learning project.
 Students are enrolled in online core subject courses.
 Students also participate in a course that focuses on job and life-related issues during the morning hours.
-Students are selected based on need and recommendation of counselors, teachers and administrators.
+Students are selected based on need and the recommendation of counselors, teachers and administrators.
 Students can earn elective credits for approved employment or volunteer activities in approved programs during the afternoon hours of school.
 Emphasis is placed on developing appropriate work habits, attitudes and employer-employee relationships.
 All students are expected to have transportation to and from their place of employment.

-Prerequisite: 16 years of age, with recommendation from a Credit: Up to 4 credits counselor, teacher, or administrator per year

-Year: 10th, 11th, 12th Term: 2 semesters
+Prerequisite: 16 years of age, with recommendation from a Credit: Up to 4 credits V counselor, teacher, or administrator per year Year: $10^{th}, 11^{th}, 12^{th}$ Term: 2 semesters

-Career Based Intervention (CBI) Related Online Academics - Butler Tech

-Students must be enrolled in CBI Co-Op #6002 to take this program.
+Career Based Intervention (CBI) C Related Online Academics - Butler Tech Students must be enrolled in CBI Co-Op #6002 to select this course.